-The board of directors oversees the strategy of the Medina Community Clinic.
-They provide diligent governance for a sound business and financial practice as well as ensuring that the goals of the organization are met.
+The board of directors oversees the strategy of Medina Community Clinic.
+They provide diligent governance for a sound business and financial practice, as well as ensuring that the goals of the organization are met.

 Dr. Baig is a Clinical Associate Professor of Medicine at Rutgers-Robert Wood Johnson (RWJ) Medical School and is part of the practice at the Hamilton Gastroenterology Group, P.C.
 Zahid has helped in the process of establishing a free clinic for uninsured and indigent population at Al-Huda School and Medical Clinic in College Park Maryland.
 He serves on the Board of Directors at the Noor-ul-Iman School.
 Zahid is also on the RWJ Hamilton Foundation Board.
 He is involved in community organizing and philanthropy.

 SajidSyed, M.S., R.Ph

 Sajid Syed is President & CEO of Therios Healthcare, a pharmaceutical analytics start up company based in Princeton, NJ.
 An industry entrepreneur, he has built a career around successfully launching and selling pharmaceutical service companies.
 He earned his graduate degree in pharmaceutical marketing from St. John’s University in New York.
 Mr. Syed is very actively involved in social activities and serves on numerous non-profit boards including: Muslim Center of Greater Princeton, Trenton Area Soup Kitchen, Greater Philadelphia Health Action, National Association of Specialty Pharmacies, and Mercer Alliance.
 In 2014, he founded the Medina Community Clinic in Trenton, NJ, an innovative model to provide specialty care for the uninsured.